hubefonseca/portlet-proxy/README.md

 	mvn clean package

+* Go to http://www.jboss.org/gatein and download the latest version (mine runs on Tomcat)

 * Copy the war to

-	GateIn-3.1.0-GA/bin
+	GateIn-3.1.0-GA/webapps

 * Run GateIn container: